gswirski/sieci_projekt/README.md

 terminator
 ```

-After code is received, server sends `RECEIVED` or `ERROR` message and, when results are available, begins another transfer with the same syntax:
+After the _code_ is received, server responds with `RECEIVED` or `ERROR` message and, when results are available, begins another transfer with the same syntax:

 ```
 ENDSEQ terminator